gabriel-salmoria/nvim/README.md

   - **`telescope.lua`**: Sets up Telescope for powerful file and text searching.
   - **`treesitter.lua`**: Configures Tree-sitter for improved syntax highlighting.

+Caution! **colorscheme.lua** by default uses my terminal color. if you want to change that, go to **colorscheme.lua** and change the **transparency = true** line. (neovim will look a bit uglier, but that's your problem, not mine!)

+And also, the configuration files for neovim:

   - **`keymaps.lua`**: Custom key mappings for efficient navigation.
   - **`set.lua`**: General Neovim settings and options.